-Each student will be provided a locker for books and school supplies.
-This locker has a built-in combination lock for the protection of the student's property.
+Each student will be provided a locker with a built-in combination lock.
+Lockers are not safes.
+The school cannot be responsible for and will not be liable for loss or damage to personal valuables.

 The combination should not be given to anyone else to insure the safety and security of the contents of the locker.
 Students are prohibited from jamming their lockers with objects preventing the locker from working properly.

-A locker that is defaced or damaged by a student will result in the student or his/her parent or guardian paying for the damage.
+A locker that is defaced or damaged by a student will result in the student or the student's parent or guardian paying for the damage.
 If a locker combination does not work properly, notify the office immediately.